 17.1 We declare that to the best of our knowledge the information contained in the Prospectus is in accordance with the facts and the Prospectus makes no omission likely to affect the import of the information.
-The Financial Statements for the two (2) years ended 31st March 2014 and 31st March 2015 have been prepared in accordance with the Securities Act of 2001 and the Regulations issued by the Eastern Caribbean Securities Regulatory Commission and accordingly we accept responsibility for them.
+The Financial Statements for the three (3) years ended 31st March 2014, 31st March 2015 and 31st March 2016 have been prepared in accordance with the Securities Act Chap.
+299A of the laws of Grenada and the Regulations issued by the Eastern Caribbean Securities Regulatory Commission and accordingly we accept responsibility for them.